AbsPyramid: Benchmarking the Abstraction Ability of Language Models with a Unified Entailment Graph: Data Curation Details

 \subsection{Annotation Details}

 There are two qualification tests to choose workers to maintain rigorous quality control.
 First, we invited annotators who meet the following conditions to take our qualification examinations: 1) an approval rate of above 95\% and 2) at least a thousand approved HITs.
 In the second round, qualification questions, including effortless and tricky examples, are collected by this paper's authors, who clearly understand abstract tuples.
 The experts annotate 200 tuples for each relation.
-An annotator should correctly answer 18 out of 20 questions to pass the second round test.
+An annotator should correctly answer 18 of 20 questions to pass the second round test.

 In our main annotation, we assign each tuple to 5 annotators in the first round of annotations.
-For higher quality, we also introduce two rounds of refinement.
 We manually inspect their annotation quality and disqualify those annotators who cannot continue to annotate with high accuracy.
 The annotations from those disqualified annotators are then discarded for quality control.
+For higher quality, we also introduce two rounds of refinement.
 We reannotate the discarded votes in the first round of refinement.
 In the second round, we request annotators to reannotate the tuples that do not reach an agreement (i.e., 2 or 3 out of 5 annotators vote for valid).
 After this, we discard examples that annotators still do not agree on.
+We show the full text of instructions provided to annotators in \cref{fig:full_instruction}.

 During our massive annotation process, 5153 annotators participated in qualification tests, with 551 (10.7\%) annotators passing them.
-The IAA score of pairwise agreement proportion is 77.62\%, and Fleiss’s $\kappa$ is 0.54.
+The IAA score of pairwise agreement proportion is 77.62\%, and Fleiss’s $\kappa$~\cite{fleiss1971measuring} is 0.54.